-SCS Season Preview at Bookshop Santa Cruz — Free event — June 10 at 7pm
+SCS Season Preview at Bookshop Santa Cruz — Free event — June 2020 dates coming soon!

-• SPOTLIGHT on DIRECTORS & DESIGNERS – Monday, July 1 at The Nick 12-1pm, Q&A featuring directors & designers from the 2019 season.
+• SPOTLIGHT on DIRECTORS & DESIGNERS – Q&A featuring directors & designers from the 2020 season.

-• ACTORS CONNECT – Friday, July 19 at The Nick 12-1pm, Q&A featuring actors from the season’s company.
+• ACTORS CONNECT – Q&A featuring actors from the season’s company.

 Free Youth Tickets

 Each year, SCS provides a free groundling ticket to one of its Shakespeare plays to audience members 18 and younger with the purchase of any adult groundling ticket.
-The 2019 Season free ticket production is for the Shakespeare play is The Comedy of Errors.
+The 2020 Season free ticket production information is coming soon!

 Free Seats for Community Organizations